Aaron98990/ways-of-the-game/offside.md

 >
 > - a corner kick

-So, if the ball goes over and past the goal line or touchline - there can never be offside from the restart.
+So, if the ball goes out of play from the touchline or goalline and no goal is scored - there can never be offside from the restart.

 Video example 1